Dhuruvm/Pride/replit.md

 Evict is a feature-rich Discord bot built with discord.py that provides multipurpose server management capabilities including moderation, leveling, music playback, ticketing, voice channel management, Last.fm integration, and social features.
 The bot uses PostgreSQL for persistent data storage and Redis for caching and distributed operations.

-**Latest Update (Oct 25, 2025)**: Project structure reorganized, security vulnerabilities fixed, and all dependencies properly configured.
-Bot is now production-ready and running successfully.
+**Latest Update (Oct 26, 2025)**: Added comprehensive project documentation, modern help system with dropdown menus, and design rulebook.
+All dependencies installed and bot is production-ready.

 # User Preferences